Peter Thorburn

 Peter Robert Tyler Thorburn (19 March 1939 – 26 January 2021) was a New Zealand rugby union player and coach.
 He played his entire career as a number eight for from 1965 to 1970.
 He became a coach after his playing career ended, coaching domestically at first for North Harbour and the New Zealand national rugby sevens team.
 He later coached in England with Bristol Rugby from 2001 to 2003, before becoming interim head coach of the United States national rugby union team and guiding the side to the 2007 Rugby World Cup.
 He was also a selector for the All Blacks.

 Early life and playing career

 Thorburn was born in Auckland on 19 March 1939 to Francis Thorburn and Frances Burk.
-He completed his primary education at Papakura, Patea, and Gladstone primary schools, before attending Mount Albert Grammar School.
+He completed his primary education at Papakura, Pātea, and Gladstone primary schools, before attending Mount Albert Grammar School.
 He subsequently completed a pharmacy apprenticeship from 1956 to 1959.
 Thorburn made his debut for in 1965.
 He ended up making 40 appearances with the team before playing his final game with them in 1970.